rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 Global Permissions define user authorization outside the scope of any particular cluster.
 Out-of-the-box, there are three default global permissions: `Administrator`, `Standard User` and `User-base`.

+In Rancher v2.5, a restricted-admin role was added.

 - **Administrator:** These users have full control over the entire Rancher system and all clusters within it.

 - <a id="user"></a>**Standard User:** These users can create new clusters and use them.
 Standard users can also assign other users permissions to their clusters.